intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 For instance, features such as DNS resolution or TLS setup have been used beyond their original intent, such as in name-based filtering.
-MAC addresses have been used for access control, captive portal implementations that employ taking over cleartext HTTP sessions, and so on.
+MAC addresses have been used for access control, captive portals have been used to take over cleartext HTTP sessions, and so on.

 A large number of protocol mechanisms today fall into one of two
-categories: authenticated and private communication that is only visible to the a very limited set nodes, often one on each "end"; and unauthenticated public communication that is visible to all nodes on a path.
+categories: authenticated and private communication that is only visible to a very limited set nodes, often one on each "end"; and unauthenticated public communication that is visible to all nodes on a path.

 Exposed information encourages pervasive monitoring, which is